-Kenneth Branagh will return as Hercule Poirot next year in an adaptation of Death on the Nile.
+Kenneth Branagh will return as Hercule Poirot in 2020 in an adaptation of Death on the Nile.

 Michael Green, who wrote the screenplay for Murder on the Orient Express, is scripting the new adaptation of Agatha Christie’s classic murder mystery novel.

 Originally published in 1937, Death on the Nile sees Poirot investigate a murder while on a luxury cruise on the Nile River in Egypt.

 Joining Kenneth Branagh (and his ridiculous moustache!) as the iconic Belgian detective will be Gal Gadot and Armie Hammer.